flub78/aws_cicd/doc/step_by_step.md

     ./key_pair.py -v -c --name mina_keypair

-This create the keypair in the cloud and store the private key in a file named
+This create the keypair in the cloud and store the private key in a file named mina_keypair.pem

 The existing keys can be listed with